-Ohio's comprehensive tobacco prevention and cessation program is currently funded at \$7.5 million annually, which is only 5.7% of the \$132 million the Centers for Disease Control and Prevention recommends that Ohio spend to combat the health and economic consequences of tobacco.
-The Governor proposed increasing current tobacco funding by \$2.5 million annually.
-Overall, for every \$1 spent on comprehensive tobacco control programs, states receive up to \$55 in savings from averted tobacco-related health care costs.
-ACS CAN urges the Legislature to continue increasing the investment in Ohio's tobacco prevention and cessation programs to reduce taxpayer costs, protect kids, and save lives.
+Ohio's comprehensive tobacco prevention and cessation program is currently funded at \$7.8 million annually, which is only 5.9% of the \$132 million the Centers for Disease Control and Prevention recommends that Ohio spend to combat the health and economic consequences of tobacco.
+The Governor proposed increasing current tobacco prevention and cessation funding by \$2.5 million annually.
+Overall, for every \$1 spent on comprehensive tobacco control programs, states receive up to \$55 in savings from averted tobacco-related health care costs.^x